MarcAlx/marcalx.github.io/index.md

 ### GIS conferences

-_talks about my professional projects and acheivements, mostly related to development in Geographical Information Systems_
+_talks about my professional projects and achievements, mostly related to development in Geographical Information Systems_

 #### GEODATA DAYS 2025